-To the extent Patent Owner asserts that Rekow does not disclose this claim limitation, Vannier teaches that the ANALYZE software was used to generate "computer graphic renderings of volumetric dental images."
+Further, Vannier teaches that the ANALYZE software was used to generate "computer graphic renderings of volumetric dental images."
 EX-1011 p.570; 561 ("Volumetric rendering was performed to synthesize images...."); FIG. 6.
-As discussed above, the step of rendering a 3D image was an accepted prerequisite for subsequent image processing and, thus, a POSA would have been motivated to modify Rekow to include the step of rendering a 3D representation of the defective and non-defective portions of the tissue.
+As discussed above, the step of rendering a 3D image was an accepted prerequisite for subsequent image processing and, thus, a POSA would have been motivated to modify Rekow to include the step of rendering a 3D representation of the target tissue.
 EX-1003 ¶114.